weaverryan/sf_world2022_security_workshop/README.md

-# Symfony World: Adventurs through Security Workshop
+# Symfony World: Adventures through Security Workshop

 Well hi there!
 This repository holds the code that you'll need for the "Symfony Security in Depth" workshop at SymfonyWorld 2021 Winter.